rust-lang/rust/text/0000-union.md

 pragma modifying the `struct` keyword: `#[repr(union)] struct`.
 However, while the proposed unions match struct syntax, they do not share the semantics of struct; most notably, unions represent a sum type, while structs represent a product type.
-The new construct `union!` avoids the semantics attached to existing keywords.
+The new construct `union` avoids the semantics attached to existing keywords.

 In the absence of any native support for unions, developers of existing Rust